 People are very willing to sell what they think they no longer need or what they think they have enough of.
 People find little or no support in their culture.
 The social structures have become fragile.
 Alcohol abuse, prostitution, family violence and sexual abuse are increasingly coming to light.

 So people are looking for ways to leave their paradise instead of creating their paradise.

-People from all over the world have always traveled to the Amazone for the medicine, healing science and the shamanism.
-This has remained in its original power because of isolation from the rest of the world.
+People from all over the world have always travelled to the Amazon for its medicine, healing science and shamanism.
+This has retained its original power because of its isolation from the rest of the world.

 People from the Western world found loving, friendly people in Tamshiyacu, a magic that borders on the unbelievable and people who can live naked and unprotected with nature even under the most hostile conditions.
-Their closeness and relationship to the laws of the jungle makes this possible.
+Their closeness and intimate relationship with the jungle makes this sustainability possible.

-However, on the other hand, this makes social life for these people difficult.
+However, on the other hand, this makes social life outside their community difficult.